 Communication isn’t a mood-killer and can even lay the foundations for an intimate, positive sexual encounter.

 The Sexual Consent Act states that consenting to one sex act does not give consent to another sex act.
 This is why the removal of a condom without the knowledge of the partner is a non-consensual act as the condition in which sex was agreed upon has changed.
 Consent has been given to sex with a condom, but not without.

 It’s termed ‘stealthing’ and has gained traction in recent years as awareness that the act is classified as rape has become more widespread.
 Condoms protect both of those involved from sexually transmitted infections and pregnancy and the advice is to always wear one unless trying for a baby (which must be agreed upon by both people involved).

-Revenge porn and consent
+Revenge porn and consent - what is revenge porn?

 Guidelines imposed in 2015 meant that ‘revenge porn’ was recognised as a sexual offence that could serve you a whopping 2 years of prison time.
 That’s right - sharing images online without consent is a very serious offence.

 Revenge porn can be both a digital or physical image and is shared with the intent to harm or upset that person.
 But whether or not there’s an intent to embarrass someone, sexual images should never be shared online or offline without consent.